Andhra Pradesh State FiberNet Limited: Overview

 It is owned by the Government of Andhra Pradesh, but has a partnership with Cisco Systems.
 The project seeks to provide accessible Broadband connectivity on a non-discriminatory basis to households and corporate users, including an expansion of internet access for users in rural areas.
 Its main aim is to provide 15 to 50 Mbit/s unlimited connections to all residents of Andhra pradesh, and 100 Mbit/s to 1 Gbit/s connections to businesses.
 The APSFL network also provides Internet Protocol television with over 200 channels and a landline telephone connection for free and unlimited calling to AP fiber phones within Andhra Pradesh.

 Implementation

 The A.P.
 Fiber Grid Phase established a high-speed optical fiber network infrastructure across the state, funded by the Electricity Department.
 24-core all-dielectric self-supporting cables were to be wrapped around electrical poles and laid for a length of around 23000 km, featuring back-end electronic systems set up at points of interests.
 Currently there are 2,449 sub-stations throughout the state.
-Only 16,000 km of the fibres were laid prior to June 2016, despite the target of 22,500 km.
+Only 16,000 km of the fibers were laid prior to June 2016, despite the target of 22,500 km.
 The target was eventually met in September 2020.
 A network operations center has been commissioned at Visakhapatnam to look after the project in the state.